SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/README.md

 # Adult Holding, Spawners Redd, and Carcass Monitoring Data

 This directory contains markdown documents exploring Adult holding, redd, and carcass monitoring datasets for 7 tributaries.
 There is no holding  data for Feather River (Feather River has prespawn carcass survey instead), Mill Creek and Yuba River.
-There is no redd data for Deer Creek and Butte Creek, and there is no Carcass Data for Deer Creek and Mill Creek (Mill creek sample any encountered carcasses instead of true carcass survey).
+There is no redd data for Deer Creek and Butte Creek, and there is no Carcass Data for Deer Creek, Mill Creek, and the Yuba River (Mill creek sample any encountered carcasses instead of true carcass survey).

 ### Data Available